samagra-comms/community/use/adopter/whatsapp-flow-for-uci.md

 # Whatsapp Flow (Netcore)

+## Environment Variables Required

+- NETCORE_WHATSAPP_AUTH_TOKEN
+- NETCORE_WHATSAPP_SOURCE
+- NETCORE_WHATSAPP_URI

+In order to test out the whatsapp flow, you need to provide these to the installation script while setting up UCI.
+Refer to the docs [here](https://uci.sunbird.org/use/adopter/pre-requisites-installation-setup-post-setup)

 ## Types of Bots:

 1. **Broadcast Bot:** This type of bot is used to send a single message to a large group of people.
 It doesn't expect a reply to the message.